hzung/custom-build-opencv-android/README.md

 # How to build a custom opencv 3.4.0 for Android

-OpenCV is an awesome library with an enumerous built-in modules which support us a lot in image processing.
+OpenCV is an awesome library with the enumerous built-in modules which support us a lot in the image processing.
 But sometimes, we don't need to import all of these modules to archive what we want.
-This could make the application size is pretty big.
+This could make the application size pretty big.
 We just need some very specific modules such as `core lib` and `imgproc`.
-And in this tutorial, I'm gonna show you how to custom the opencv build for Android step-by-step.
+And in this tutorial, I'm gonna show you how to custom the opencv build for Android steps-by-steps.

 ## Environments